 As the name indicates, this is the updated version of the classic Oakley Half Jacket which historically was one of the brands best model of sunglasses.

 The Half Jacket has the Interchangeable lens system making it compatible with Oakley lenses.
 The extra set(s) of Oakley interchangeable lens would need to be purchased separately, if for example yo wanted to swap out different colored lenses for different lighting conditions using the same frame.
 I personally don’t mess around changing lenses but it is a cool option to have if you’d like different colored lenses to choose from.

 The majority of buyers won’t bother with interchangeable lenses.
 So this isn’t really a negative mark against these glasses, just probably a feature that only a minority will take advantage of.

 The names get a little confusing, but this is the Oakley Flak Jacket (compared to the “Half Jacket” above).
 Prior to the arrival of the Flak Jacket, the 1/2 Jackets were historically Oakley best-selling sunglasses.
 While both models still sell well, many people see the newer Flak Jackets as an upgrade from the older model.

 The Flak Jackets offer the same UV protection and also feature anti-smudge lens coating.
-The slip free material to improve their grip has also been incorporated on these.
-This is a nice feature for tennis sunglasses since playing in full sun where you’ll sweat – standard glassed that aren’t designed for sports have a tendency to slip down the bridge of the players nose.
+The slip-free material to improve their grip has also been incorporated on these.
+This is a nice feature for tennis sunglasses since playing in full sun where you’ll sweat – standard glasses that aren’t designed for sports have a tendency to slip down the bridge of the player’s nose.
 Some of the features of the Flak Jackets that people may like are: